hanzunye/deep-reinforcement-learning/p2_continuous-control/README.md

 The task is episodic, and in order to solve the environment,  your agent must get an average score of +30 over 100 consecutive episodes.

+### How to run the project

+This project was done at udacity's workspace, all my code is in the ipynb file.

+Run all blocks of code in sequence.

 ### Algorithm: DDPG

 - Hyperparameter